MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/shell-function.md

 ## Example

 This example uses the **Shell** function to run an application specified by the user.
-On the MacIntosh, the default drive name is "HD" and portions of the pathname are separated by colons instead of backslashes.
+On the Macintosh, the default drive name is "HD" and portions of the pathname are separated by colons instead of backslashes.
 Similarly, you would specify Macintosh folders instead of `\WINDOWS`.

 ```vb
 ' Specifying 1 as the second argument opens the application in